 Many disk diagnostic programs which attempt to access the boot sector table will cause the warning message to appear.
 If you are running such a program, we recommend that you first disable this field.
-Also, disable this field if you are installing or running certain operating systems like Windows® 98/2000/ME/XP or the operating system may not install nor work.
+Also, disable this field if you are installing or running certain operating systems like Windows® 98SE/2000/ME/XP or the operating system may not install nor work.

-3.1.2.3 CPU LI & L2 Cache
+3.1.2.3 CPU L1 & L2 Cache

 This field speeds up the memory access.
-The default value is enabled.